 Boasting about orgasm is a simple tick-the-box exercise for women.
 They make no reference to turn-ons or sexual pleasure.
 Some women suggest that a lover stimulates them vaginally and others clitorally.
 This reflects women’s sexual passivity.
 They don’t talk about their lover’s body and their drive to stimulate a lover.
 Women never discuss any turn-ons (such as genitals or explicit sexual activity) in the appreciative way that men do.
 Women suggest that they are aroused by images from porn.
 If so, they would be aroused by the real thing too, such as male genitals or ejaculation.

-The bias in favour of intercourse arises for two key reasons.
-Firstly, male sex drive causes men to promote intercourse to women.
-The second reason is that women want to understand how intercourse might be as pleasurable for them as it evidently is for men.
-For those women who convince themselves that they do indeed orgasm with a lover, research that justifies their orgasms is obviously very useful and lends their claims respectability.
+Most people are interested in women’s response to intercourse.
+Male sex drive means that men want intercourse above all other sexual activity.
+So women want to understand how intercourse might be as pleasurable for them as it evidently is for men.
+For those women who convince themselves that they do indeed orgasm with a lover, research that justifies their orgasms with a lover is obviously very useful and gives their claims some authenticity.